Kali Charan Suman

-Kali Charan Suman is an Indian politician and member of the Sixteenth Legislative Assembly of Uttar Pradesh.
+Kali Charan Suman is an Indian politician and member of the 16th Uttar Pradesh Assembly.
 Suman is a member of the Bahujan Samaj Party and represented Agra Rural constituency of Uttar Pradesh.

 Early life and education

 Kali Charan Suman was born in the village Ajitapura, Dholpur district, Rajasthan in 1964.
 Suman belongs to the SC category.
 He holds M.A. in Sanskrit and B.Ed. degrees (alma mater not known).

 Political career

 Kali Charan Suman has been a MLA for one term (incumbent).
 He represents Agra Rural (Assembly constituency) and is a member of the Bahujan Samaj Party.